A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 - stop your immune system working – this reduces the risk of the transplant being rejected

-The conditioning process usually lasts up to a week.
+The conditioning process usually lasts about a week or 2.
 You'll probably need to stay in hospital throughout the treatment.

 Conditioning can cause a number of unpleasant side effects, such as sickness, hair loss and tiredness.
 These are usually temporary.
 Your treatment team will discuss the risks of treatment with you beforehand.